For help with Training and Support:

 Follow these steps:

 STEP 1: Complete the online request form to notify OIT of your intention to use the SRS at least 30 days prior to the beginning of the semester.
 When you submit this request form, OIT will make sure that your classroom is equipped to support clicker use.
 You will have the opportunity to schedule an appointment to familiarize you with the technology (both software and hardware).
 If several people from your department are interested in signing up together, we can schedule a department-wide introduction to the Student Response System and tailor it to the group's needs.

 STEP 2: Download the TurningPoint software and install it on your personal or office computer.
 This is the software you will use to author interactive question slides within Microsoft PowerPoint.
 Be sure to download TurningPoint 5, Version 5.3.1.
 This is the version of the software that is installed in the classroom.

-BEST PRACTICE: You can help students know if their clicker is working everyday.
-While students roam into the classroom, display a Response Grid of students names so they can verify that their device is working properly everyday before class begins.
-When they click a button their name tag displayed on the grid will change colors.
-This indicates that their clicker is working.
+BEST PRACTICE: You can help students confirm that their devices are functioning every day.
+As students are coming into the classroom and getting settled, display a Response Grid of students' names so they can verify that their device is working properly before class begins.
+When a student clicks a button on the ResponseCard device, the box displaying his or her name in the grid will change colors.
+This indicates that the clicker is functioning.

-To display a Response Grid of student names and clickerID's:
+To display a Response Grid of student names and device ID's:

 To print a participant list:

 STEP 10: At the end of each class period, save your interactive session data.
 Session data records the questions you asked and how students responded to each question.
 You will use session data files to create detailed reports in TurningPoint, Excel or Word, which you can import into the Blackboard Grade Center.